Social enterprise: Terminology

-The term 'social enterprise' has a mixed and contested heritage due to its philanthropic roots in the United States, and cooperative roots in the United Kingdom, European Union and Asia.
+The term 'social enterprise' has a mixed and contested heritage due to its philanthropic roots in the United States and cooperative roots in the United Kingdom, European Union, and Asia.
 In the US, the term is associated with 'doing charity by doing trade', rather than 'doing charity while doing trade'.
-In other countries, there is a much stronger emphasis on community organizing and democratic control of capital and mutual principles, rather than philanthropy.
-In recent years, there has been a rise in the concept of social purpose businesses which pursue social responsibility directly, or raise funds for charitable purposes.
+In other countries, there is a much stronger emphasis on community organising, democratic control of capital, and mutual principles than on philanthropy.

+In recent years, there has been a rise in the concept of social purpose businesses, which pursue social responsibility directly or raise funds for charitable purposes.

-Muhammad Yunus, founder of the Grameen Bank, believes that a social enterprise should be modeled exclusively to achieve a social goal.
-Another view is that social enterprises should not be motivated by profit, rather profit motives should be secondary to the primary social goal.
-A second definition provided by The Social Enterprise Alliance (SEA) defines a social enterprise to be an organization that uses business methods to execute its social/environmental mission.
+Muhammad Yunus, founder of the Grameen Bank, believes that a social enterprise should be modelled exclusively to achieve a social goal.
+Another view is that social enterprises should not be motivated by profit motives, but rather that profit motives should be secondary to the primary social goal.
+A second definition provided by The Social Enterprise Alliance (SEA) defines a social enterprise as an organisation that uses business methods to execute its social or environmental mission.
 According to this definition, the social enterprise's social mission is to help the disadvantaged, which is executed by directly providing goods or services (not money).
-Additionally, earned revenue must be the main source of income for the organization/venture.
-A third definition is purely based on how the organisation is legally structured, or formed as a legal entity.
-In this context, a social enterprise is a legal entity that through its entity choice chooses to forgo a profit motive.
-A fourth definition asserts that a social enterprise consists of a community of dedicated individuals that are continuously thinking about social impact, and as a result employ business and management techniques to approach social causes.
+Additionally, earned revenue must be the main source of income for the organisation or venture.
+A third definition is purely based on how the organisation is legally structured or formed as a legal entity.
+In this context, a social enterprise is a legal entity that, through its entity choice, chooses to forgo a profit motive.
+A fourth definition asserts that a social enterprise consists of a community of dedicated individuals that are continuously thinking about social impact and, as a result, employ business and management techniques to approach social causes.

 Social enterprise versus nonprofit

 Social enterprises are not only a structural element of a non-profit.
 A large portion of social enterprises are non-profits; however, there are also for-profit social enterprises.
 Social enterprises are often regarded—erroneously—as nonprofit organisations, although many do take on a nonprofit legal form and are treated in academic literature on the subject as a branch or sub-set of nonprofit activity (especially when contrasted with Social Businesses).
 Social enterprises in the nonprofit form can earn income for their goods or services; they are typically regarded as non-profits that use business strategies to generate revenue to support their charitable missions.

 In recent years, many non-profits have chosen to take on social enterprise models as it has become increasingly difficult to obtain financing from outside sources.
-The social enterprise model offers non-profit organisations an alternative to reliance on charitable donations.
-This may allow them to increase their funding and sustainability, and assist them in the pursuit of their social mission.
-However, two potential issues emerge: 1) distraction from the social goal in pursuit of a contradictory business activities and 2) inadequate skills, resources, and capabilities for the adoption of the social enterprise model.
+The social enterprise model offers non-profit organisations an alternative to relying on charitable donations.
+This may allow them to increase their funding and sustainability and assist them in the pursuit of their social mission.
+However, two potential issues emerge: 1) distraction from the social goal in pursuit of contradictory business activities; and 2) inadequate skills, resources, and capabilities for the adoption of the social enterprise model.